 This blueprint becomes a ‘functional specification’ for selecting the final stage – the Marketing Automation Platform.
 Hence, we call the methodology 3C3P!

 I hope there is a clear takeaway here – build your automated program strategy before diving into the technology.
 All is not lost if you have invested without a clear plan already, but I’d suggest the time to get one is now.
 Otherwise, you’ll probably get very good at campaign-based email marketing but fall short in realising the full potential of B2B marketing automation and ROI.

 The data in this article refer to the 2015 B2B Report.
-Download your complimentary copy of the 2018 B2B Marketing Research Report.
+Download your complimentary copy of the latest B2B Marketing Research Report.